Frequently Asked Questions

 At Law for Change, our aim is to support the most robust legal challenges on public interest issues.
 As a result, we may reject funding applications if we identify alternative legal claims that demonstrate stronger legal credentials or have the potential to establish a significant precedent.
 We will also generally turn down an application if the dispute is fundamentally over facts and evidence rather than law – a good example would be planning disputes which often turn on their own facts and where even if the case is successful it will have little impact on other cases.

-• We are a small organisation that receives far more applications than we can accept and also we do not have the capacity to engage in discussions with unsuccessful applicants.
-However you might find the following guidance helpful for future cases.
+• We are a small organisation that receives far more applications than we can accept therefore, we do not have the capacity to engage in discussions with unsuccessful applicants.
+However, you might find the following guidance helpful for future cases.
 Where applications are rejected it is often for one or more of the following reasons:

 • It is not absolutely clear that the applicant will have standing to bring the case or it appears to us that there are other cases pursuing the same or similar issues that have a greater prospect of success